-The CORE bulk formulae have been developed by ?.
+The CORE bulk formulae have been developed by Large and Yeager [2004].
 They have been designed to handle the CORE forcing, a mixture of NCEP reanalysis and satellite data.
 They use an inertial dissipative method to compute the turbulent transfer coefficients (momentum, sensible heat and evaporation) from the 10 metre wind speed, air temperature and specific humidity.
-This ? dataset is available through the GFDL web site.
+This Large and Yeager [2004] dataset is available through the GFDL web site.

 Note that substituting ERA40 to NCEP reanalysis fields does not require changes in the bulk formulea themself.
-This is the so-called DRAKKAR Forcing Set (DFS) [?].
+This is the so-called DRAKKAR Forcing Set (DFS) [Brodeau et al. 2009].